blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 }
 ```

-The use of _Mockito_ makes the code more concise, easy to read and understand.
+The use of _Mockito_ makes the code more concise, easy to read, maintain and understand.
 Moreover the _behavior verification_ is easy to understand than using a variable and check its value.
-By using 'verify()' we directly verify if the method has been called and how many times, it is clear that we are doing _behavior verification_.
+By using 'verify()' we directly verify if the method has been called and how many times, it is __clear__ that we are doing _behavior verification_.

 ##### Additional tests
 Another test can be written to test the exception along with the message in case the `callbackFunction` is not set.